All Jeanneau Boats For Sale

 The Sun Odyssey 36i

 introduced in 2007.
-This high-performance cruising yacht built for the comfort and space, for people who are looking for a relaxing cruising yacht to help take you away from everything.
+This high-performance cruising yacht built for the comfort and space, for people looking for a relaxing cruising yacht to help take you away from everything.
 Being designed for a family with three cabins and the personality of a blue-water boat.
-The boat is full branded special fittings, and this offers an option of two different below-deck layouts, both providing a very high quality of materials.
+The boat is full of branded special fittings, and this offers an option of two different below-deck layouts, both providing a very high quality of materials.

 The NC11 (New Concept) is a boat that is something in between what we have become used too and the age-old battle of deciding whether to go for a Flybridge or Sports Cruiser is now at an end.
 The NC11 offers us everything we need, Style, practicality, massive storage, accommodation and economy.
-The first thing that jumps out at you is that this boat is an exquisite lady, she has sleek and streamlines sporting features, such as the two massive windows either side making the boat look aggressive but also letting in a lot of natural light down below.
+The first thing that jumps out at you is that this boat is an exquisite lady, she has sleek and streamlines sporting features, such as the two massive windows either side making the boat look aggressive and letting in a lot of natural light down below.

-The NC11 has gone one step further, not only has she got a large bathing platform and safety rail to hold onto, but a fitted stern anchor and a retractable aft cockpit bench allowing the deck area to extend by a further three feet.
+The NC11 has gone one step further, not only has she got a large bathing platform and a safety rail to hold onto, but a fitted stern anchor and a retractable aft cockpit bench allowing the deck area to extend by a further three feet.
 ‘A room with a view.’
-The living area is accessed via a three panelled sliding door opening up the saloon onto the aft deck giving the helm and crew easy access and excellent all-around visibility.
+The living area is accessed via a three panelled sliding door opening up the saloon onto the aft deck, giving the helm and crew easy access and excellent all-around visibility.

 The lounge can be adapted to suit all occasions, whether you want to relax inside with your family around the extending dining table watching your favourite films or dine “al fresco” by merely transferring the rear sofa to face outside.
 This design is simple yet ingenious.
 ‘What’s cooking?’
 The heart of every home is the kitchen, and it is no different onboard the NC11.
 Cooking a meal for your crew is the essential task of the day.
 The fully fitted galley makes easy work for the chef preparing meals of every kind for the hungry crew.
 ‘Loads of sea air -